 Waiting for the ferry to depart from St. Marys, sand gnats (also called “no-see-ums”) were present.
-(Here in the south, gnats and marshes go together like salt and pepper.)
+Here in the south, gnats and marshes go together like salt and pepper.
 We wondered whether it would be a brutal, buggy day over at the island.

 Plum offers an opportunity to glimpse the late 19th and early 20th century lifestyle of one of America’s most wealthy and famous families, in one of the most unusual settings.
-It’s an absolutely splendid barrier island, largely untouched by man’s hand.
-Cumberland Island looks very much the same as it did a hundred or more years ago, with its lack of development in contemporary times.
+It’s an absolutely splendid barrier island, largely untouched by mankind.
+Cumberland looks very much the same as it did a hundred or more years ago, with its lack of development in contemporary times.
 However, this Georgia gem almost didn’t escape the fate of most coastal property along the eastern seaboard.
 But that’s another story.

-One often hears of the critters on Cumberland — wild horses, pigs, deer, armadillos, turkeys, sea turtles, and the bugs.
+One often hears of the critters on Cumberland — “wild” horses, pigs, deer, armadillos, turkeys, sea turtles, and the bugs.
 Insects can put a damper on a visit, especially if you forgot repellent.
 However, we were pleasantly surprised with a bug-free day.
 (Although a camper, who had already spent a few nights there, did mention flies were bothersome at Sea Camp).
 Also good to know, the island has been colonized by ticks — something to be aware of, especially when camping.

-Before heading to Plum Orchard, we first arrived at the Dungeness dock, a 45-munute ferry ride from St. Marys.
+Before heading to Plum Orchard, we first arrived at the Dungeness dock, a 45-minute ferry ride from St. Marys.
 The ruins of Dungeness are not to be missed.
-It’s in this area where one can often see the wild horses grazing around the mansion grounds.
+It’s in this area where one can often see the “wild” horses grazing around the mansion grounds.
 Dungeness, a Carnegie mansion, burned to the ground in 1959.
-Brick chimneys and a stone skeleton remains with a huge, dry fountain, like a monument of tragedy that stands overlooking vast marshland — a reminder of its grand past.
+Brick chimneys and a stone skeleton remains with a huge, dry fountain, like a monument of tragedy that stands overlooking vast marshland — a reminder of the home’s grand past.
 The mansion’s recreational building that housed a billiard room, a gym, squash courts, guest rooms and indoor swimming pool, is a pile of rotting wood (not touched by fire, but rather time and neglect).